 The answer is simple: because good bacteria exist, and they play an important part in the healthy functioning of your gut.
 When you eat, you're also feeding the trillion bacteria in your digestive tract.

 Start your day right with a breakfast that's beneficial for your gut health.
 Think bananas, almonds, whole wheat, yogurt, kombucha, oats, kiwi, or kefir.
 We have some combinations we think you'll love trying.

 Didn’t realize you could have fermented foods for breakfast?
 Of course, you can!
-These Cultured Breakfast Macro Bowls from The Full Helping serve up bunch of kraut on a combination of quinoa, legumes, steamed kale and root vegetables is just what your gut was waiting for.
+These Cultured Breakfast Macro Bowls from The Full Helping serve up bunch of kraut on a combination of quinoa, legumes, steamed kale and root vegetables.
+It’s just what your gut was waiting for.

 A smoothie is the easiest way to satisfy your hunger without overdoing it.
 This gut-friendly smoothie is packed with probiotics, greens, and aloe vera juice, which works wonders on the digestive system.